Alekseiv25/Alekseiv25/README.md

 - I am studying to be a frontend programmer
 - I have good knowledge in HTML5 & CSS3
 - I have experience using CSS preprocessors (LESS / Sass)
-- I know how to work with GIT,
+- I know how to work with GIT
-- Now I am studying javascript, react, typescript
+- Now I am studying Javascript, React, Typescript

 ---